 September, October and November are autumn.
 Most trees shed their leaves and hence most hills and mountains turn yellowish and dry.
 Its also the harvest time and you will see most of farmers in Paro, Thimphu, Punakha and Wangdue harvesting their rice fields.

-Spring and Autumn is also a time most Tshechu festivals in Bhutan.
+Spring and Autumn is also a best time for seeing Tshechu festivals in Bhutan.
 Tsechu is a local term for festival.
 It’s a mask dance performance by monks in a Bhutanese Dzongs or fortresses.
 Other festivities also include folk songs and dances by locals and Royal Academy of Performing Arts.
-The Tshechu festivals are being held in every districts at different times and Association of Bhutanese Tour Operators have upto date Festival Schedule.
+The Tshechu festivals are being held in every districts at different times.

 So when to visit Bhutan?